 A for loop

-Finally, with the for loop, we print each letter of the entered name on a new line, just because we can.
+Finally, with Python’s for loop, we print each letter of the entered name on a new line, just because we can.

 Since we defined a function,